-Wat Traimit is well worth visiting while in Bangkok as it is here where local Chinese residents come to worship an enormous Golden Buddha even though the image has nothing to do with China's spiritual heritage.
-They simply make merit by rubbing gold leaf on the smaller Buddha images within the temple ground.
+Wat Traimit in Bangkok is well worth visiting as it is here where local Chinese residents come to worship an enormous Golden Buddha even though the image has nothing to do with China's spiritual heritage.
+They simply make merit by rubbing a little gold leaf on the smaller Buddha images within the temple ground.
 Rather fitting for a community closely linked with the gold trade.

 The Big Buddha was discovered by accident in 1955 at a nearby riverside temple when construction was conducted to extend the dock in the vicinity, but it is thought to have been made during the 13th century Sukhothai period and rested undetected for centuries in an Ayutthaya temple until the 19th century.